karmi/retire/README.markdown

 In this case, _only_ the defined model attributes are indexed when adding to the index.

-When you want tight grip on how your model attributes are added in your index, just provide the `to_indexed_json` method yourself:
+When you want tight grip on how your model attributes are added to the index, just provide the `to_indexed_json` method yourself:

     class Article < ActiveRecord::Base